About NSW Seniors Festival

 NSW Seniors Festival is the largest festival for seniors in the Southern Hemisphere, reaching up to 500,000 seniors each year.

-Presented by the Department of Communities & Justice (DCJ), NSW Seniors Festival is designed to celebrate the role seniors play and the contributions they make to the NSW community, aligning to the policy objective of inclusive communities.
+Presented by the Department of Communities & Justice (DCJ), NSW Seniors Festival is designed to celebrate the role seniors play and the contributions they make to the NSW community.

 Every year during NSW Seniors Festival, government, community and commercial organisations hold hundreds of events across the state, encompassing art, sport, music, entertainment, technology, recreation, health, good nutrition and much more!